GhostAkr/FEM/README.md

-# Alpha
+## Alpha

-There are 3 main blocks of this branch:
+There are 3 main blocks of FEM project:
 1. core | In progress
 2. mesh | Finished
-3. interface | Not started
+3. interface | In progress

-Check appropriate block branch for current progress
+All latest changes you can see in **core** branch.